 to decrease it.

 Character spacing, also known as Letter spacing defines the space between characters in a word or a paragraph.
-You can either enter the value in the Line height field, choose a value from the dropdown, or use the
+You can either enter the value in the Character height field, choose a value from the dropdown, or use the

 shortcut to increase it and